OnScale/opencost/README.md

 # Statement of Work

 The maintainer of this repo, [ryanpeach](https://github.com/ryanpeach) firmly believes that cost monitoring should be free.
-Cost monitoring should not cost money, because to pay to save money or to calculate spend is a conflict of interests.
+Cost monitoring should not cost money, because to pay to save money or to calculate spend is a conflict of interests, and just not very useful.

 No GUI code will be supported, instead focusing on grafana and other prometheus stack tools to provide the UI and monitoring framework.